jhpyle/docassemble/_docs/functions.md

-This interview uses a [Google Sheet] called [Fruits and veggies] (you can view it at that link), which has been shared with the "service account" referenced in the `google docs credentials` directive of the [Configuration] on the demo.docassemble.org server.
+This interview uses a [Google Sheet] called [Fruits and veggies] (you can view it at that link), which has been shared with the "service account" referenced in the `google service account credentials` directive of the [Configuration] on the demo.docassemble.org server.

 You can [try out this interview] and then look at the [Fruits and veggies] spreadsheet to see your answers along with the answers of